ethandacat/bot-beta/README.md

 ## Changelog:
 ```
 March 1, 2025
+Version 1.4.4: Patched non-BMP error notifying the users that non-BMP characters are not supported.

+March 1, 2025
 Version 1.4.3: Added better newline functionality for AI in chats.
 Before it was failing to create a new line.

 March 1, 2025